kmsec-uk/favicon-hash.kmsec.uk/README.md

 # favicon-hash.kmsec.uk
-A Cloudflare Worker to gather favicon hashes for Shodan hunting.
+A Cloudflare Worker to gather favicon hashes for Shodan (or Censys) hunting.

 This will calculate the favicon hash for a given file, either by retrieving the favicon from a given URL, or from a file uploaded to the site.